I enjoy compact gardening on a budget and have grown my own tobacco for many years.

 Here in New Zealand, nothing much seems to bug tobacco, either from above or below ground.
 After all, cigarette butts soaked in a bucket of water was an old way of making insect spray that my parents and grandparents used.
 If you do have problems, see your local nurseryman or talk to a friend who gardens.
 Generally, what works on tomatoes should work on tobacco.

 You might try planting cabbage amongst the 'backy to deter the cabbage butterfly; I intend to this year.

 Harvesting and Curing Your Tobacco

 As Mrs. Beeton once said: "To make jugged hare, first catch your hare."
-The same goes with tobacco: to cure it, first, you've gotta pick it.
-If you've got a bit of time to spare, take your time and pick the leaves as they come ready.
-Around the time that flower-heads start to form and the plants are fully grown, the bottom leaves will be ready to pick.
+The same goes with tobacco: To cure it, first you've gotta pick it.
+If you're not in a rush, take your time and pick the leaves as they come ready.
+Around the time that flower heads start to form and the plants are fully grown, the bottom leaves will be ready to pick.
 If they show signs of yellowing before this, pick them straight away.

-- Pick whichever leaves are ready (see above), and cut a slit near the butt end of the centre rib of each leaf.
+- Pick whichever leaves are ready, and cut a slit near the stem end of the centre rib of each leaf.

-- Feed a thin tomato stake (or something similar) through these slits so that when you hold the stick horizontally (that's the way you have to hang them), the leaves hang down about an inch apart.
+- Feed a thin tomato stake (or something similar) through these slits so that when you hold the stick horizontally, the leaves hang down about an inch apart.
+You could also string the leaves on a length of wire, or on a cord stretched between two nails... use your imagination.

-- Hang these sticks somewhere dry, out of the way, and preferably warm.
+- Hang these sticks (or string the lines) somewhere dry, out of the way, and preferably warm.
 An attic or garage rafters are great, provided you still have headroom.
-You can string the leaves on a length of wire, a cord stretched between two nails, use your imagination.

-- Make sure leaves are not touching the walls or floor.
+- Make sure the leaves are not touching each other, the walls, or the floor.

 Here are a couple things to be on the lookout for as your tobacco is curing: